Find the speed you need with our internet speed quiz

 What internet speed do I need?

-The Federal Communications Commission (FCC) recommends download and upload internet speeds of 12 – 25 Mbps for families with multiple internet users or for regular online streaming.
+According to Ookla, the average download speed in the U.S. is 176.75 Mbps, but the Federal Communications Commission (FCC) recommends that speeds of only 12 – 25 Mbps are sufficient for families with multiple users or for regular streaming.
 However, this may vary depending on your home’s needs and devices.

 Internet speed | Number of users | Type of activity |